 \end{Prop} \begin{proof} The assertion follows from the above commutative diagram. \end{proof}

-Next, we investigate the $d$-APR tilting module \cite{IO11} of $d$-representation infinite algebras of type $\tilde{A}$ through their geometric models.
-First, we give a proof to the following folklore: the endomorphism algebra of $d$-APR tilting module of a $d$-representation infinite algebra of type $\tilde{A}$ is again a $d$-representation infinite algebra of type $\tilde{A}$ having same $B$ and $\gamma$.
+Next, we investigate the $d$-APR tilts \cite{IO11} of $d$-representation infinite algebras of type $\widetilde A$ through their geometric models.
+First, we give a proof of the following folklore statement: the endomorphism algebra of a $d$-APR tilting module of a $d$-representation infinite algebra of type $\widetilde A$ is again a $d$-representation infinite algebra of type $\widetilde A$ with the same $B$ and $\gamma$.